 Zipkin

-Zipkin is an open-source distributed tracing platform for troubleshoot issues with latency in your software services.
+Zipkin is an open-source distributed tracing platform for troubleshooting issues with latency in your software services.
 It was developed in Java and released by Twitter.

 Zipkin helps gather timing data needed to troubleshoot latency problems.
-And its key feature is that it includes both the collection and lookup of this timing data.
+Its key feature is that it includes both the collection and lookup of this timing data.

 How can Middleware help with distributed tracing?